Brilliance BS6

-The Brilliance BS6, in China sold as Zhonghua Zunchi (中华尊驰), and later as the Brilliance M1 is a mid-sizecar produced by Brilliance Auto in the People's Republic of China.
+The Brilliance BS6, in China sold as Zhonghua Zunchi (中华尊驰), and later as the Brilliance M1 is a full-size car produced by Brilliance Auto in China.
 It was originally developed by Italdesign Giugiaro and launched as the Brilliance Zhonghua in December 2000.

 Safety

 A few cars were imported to Belgium for a short period during 2006, but deliveries were suspended after a Euro NCAP crash test arranged by the ADAC (German Automobile Association): the car achieved only one of possible five stars, a result described as "catastrophic" and "disastrous".
 A second star was denied because on a side impact test, biometric limits were exceeded.
 Due to the severe deformation of the car, the likelihood of occupants surviving the crash was low.
 However, according to a wire report carried by Forbes.com, a heavily strengthened version of BS6 has been tested in Spain by Idiada Automotive Technologies SA.
 Unlike the test in Germany earlier, the Brilliance garnered a 3-star rating as it passed the test performed in accordance with Euro NCAP guidelines.
 This star rating is still well below that of their established competition.
 Brilliance is expected to improve the safety ratings of its cars further before its cars are imported into Europe.